YTFL/AttendMate-Bunk-Calculator-Attendance-Tracker/SETUP_GUIDE.md

 ---

-## 3. Importing Subjects via JSON
+## 3. Importing Subjects via JSON/CSV

-If you have your full timetable ready, you can import all subjects at once instead of adding them one by one.
+If you have your full timetable ready, you can import all subjects at once instead of adding them one by one using JSON or CSV.

 ### How to Import

 1. On the **Subjects** tab, tap the **Import** icon (top-right area of the app bar).
-2. Paste your JSON into the text field.
+2. Paste your JSON or CSV into the text field, or tap **Import File** to pick a `.json`/`.csv` file.
 3. Tap **Parse** to validate and preview the subjects.
 4. Review the preview cards — each subject shows its name, acronym, and schedule.
 5. Tap **Import** to confirm and add all subjects.